johnmn3/dispacio/README.md

 ```
 That's better.

 But what about multiple arguments?
-Just make sure your predicate conforms to the way you're passing in arguments.
+Just make sure your dispatch function conforms to the manner in which you're passing in arguments.
 ``` clojure
 (defp myinc
   #(and (number? %1) (number? %2) (->> %& (filter (complement number?)) empty?))